TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.9.4 =
+* Added span and class to edit link to facilitate positioning or hiding

 = 5.9.9.3 =
 * Corrections to link importer
 * Fix for required field when using a Link Acknowledgement URL